 5. Napoleon

-They have a low-slung body like a dachshund.
+They have low-slung bodies like a dachshund.
 Its soft fur can be either short or long.
-Napoleons come in a wide range of colours.
+Napoleons come in a wide range of colors.

 6. Ocicat